vmadman/generator-luke-common/docs/project-scaffolds/module.md

-# Project Scaffold: "luke:module"
+# Project Scaffold: "luke:module" ([source](../../generators/module/index.js))

-A [project scaffold](../project-scaffolds.md) that can be used to create or recreate a basic, minimal, project.
+A [project scaffold](../project-scaffolds.md) that can be used to create or recreate a basic Node.js module.

+This scaffold includes everything that the [minimal scaffold](app.md) includes as well as a few additional [partials](../partials.md) for Node.js development.

 ## Usage Example